nbaetge/oceprf_smokeonthewater/knitted/5_bacteria_dom_exps.md

 Bacteria and DOM experiments
 ================
 Nick Baetge
-compiled most recently on 15 April, 2024
+compiled most recently on 01 May, 2024

 ``` r
 library(tidyverse)